djmannion/img_freq_web/README.md

 ## Features

+* All calculations performed entirely within the browser.
 * Input images can be uploaded or grabbed from a webcam.
 * Windowing can be applied to the input image.
 * Amplitude spectrum displayed on either log-polar or (zoomable) cartesian axes.